-How Writing A Young Adult Novel Helped Me Come Out At 34
+How Writing a Young Adult Novel Helped Me Come Out

 I’m 34 years old, and it took writing a young adult novel for me to understand what love means – and who I really am.
 My queer coming out story is not like the one that, until a few years ago, seemed to be the only one featured in movies and TV and books, if it was featured at all: filled with parental tantrums and screaming fights, bullying or hate-fueled violence, maybe even ending in disease or death.